10-Step Checklist for Your Medicine Personal Statement

 It’s incredibly important that you don’t just list every experience that you’ve done, without showing some effort of reflection.
 Medical schools are more interested in what you learn from your experiences, than what these experiences are.
-To illustrate, it’d be better to properly reflect on a regular GP placement than to simply state that you volunteered at some rural medical camp in Africa without any proper effort of reflection.
+To illustrate, it’d be better to properly reflect on a virtual placement than to simply state that you volunteered at some rural medical camp in Africa without any proper effort of reflection.
 It’s not about what you’ve done, but about what you’ve learnt!

 3. Does your personal statement include a sentence or two about your hobbies/outside interests?

 This is often something that’s easily forgotten about, but is a vital part of a good medical personal statement.
 Medical school is stressful – admissions tutors want to know that you have ways to relax and will not burn out under the pressure of the course and career.
 Hobbies and outside-of-medicine interests also show that you are a well-rounded individual and not just simply an academically-able person.

 This point probably sounds silly and I’m sure most people will have used correct grammar in their personal statements, but it doesn’t hurt to double check before the final submission.
 Look out for things like whether you have put spaces between full stops/commas and the subsequent word and whether you’ve used apostrophes (eg. in words like can’t) – I know it’s tempting to miss them out for the sake of character count, but you shouldn’t!

 5. Do you demonstrate (preferably with specific examples) that you have the qualities required in a doctor?